2018 Google walkouts

-The 2018 Google walkouts occurred on November 1, 2018 at approximately 11 am.
+The 2018 Google walkouts were a series of employee walkouts that occurred across Google offices on November 1, 2018.
 The walkout had a large number of participants.
 The employees demanded five concrete changes from the company: an end to forced arbitration; a commitment to end pay inequality; a transparent sexual harassment report; an inclusive process for reporting sexual misconduct; and elevate the Chief of Diversity to answer directly to the CEO and create an Employee Representative.
 A majority of the known organizers have left the company since the walkout and many continue to voice their concerns.
 Google agreed to end forced arbitration and create a private report of sexual assault, but has not provided any further details about the other demands.

 Background

 This walkout was initially intended to be "day without women" and later evolved when a larger number of attendees accumulated.
 There were seven main organizers that asked for an end to sexual harassment, discrimination, and systematic racism.
 An organizer, Tanuja Gupta, worked in a group called "Googlers for Ending Force of Arbitration" which aided in the growth of momentum towards the sexual assault issue.